ANMC Sleep Center patients update: Philips Respironics recallAugust 30, 2021

 If checked above, the benefits may outweigh the risks of continuing to use your Philips Respironics CPAP or BiPAP device until it is replaced.
 If you continue to use your Philips Respironics device, please take the following precautions:

-- Proceed with replacing device through your DME, as soon as possible.
+- Proceed with replacing device through your DME or Philips, as soon as possible.

 - Do not use ozone cleaner devices as these are not FDA approved and may contribute to break-down of the sound insulating foam in the devices.